lyind/handbork/content/docs/product/managed-apps/dev-experience/git-subtree.md

 The three repos we're going to use are:

 - Original upstream repo <https://github.com/grafana/helm-charts/tree/main/charts/loki-distributed>.
   Every time I say "upstream" repo, I mean this one.
-It is read-only for us and maintaned by external organization.
+It is read-only for us and maintained by external organization.
 - (Optional, but recommended) Our copy for tracking the "upstream".
 We will fork the upstream to create what we call "upstream copy"